codingkatty/organisr/README.md

 <img src="assets/images/screenshots/home.jpg" height="250px"><img src="assets/images/screenshots/new_box.jpg" height="250px"><img src="assets/images/screenshots/box.jpg" height="250px"><img src="assets/images/screenshots/search.jpg" height="250px"><img src="assets/images/screenshots/themes.jpg" height="250px">

+> all screenshots above are taken in pink theme, dark mode!!

 ## Concept
 Organisr is an elegant way to take notes for storage.
 It would be extremely useful for those with a lot of items, specifically small ones.
 The app allows users to create 'boxes' which represent real life storage containers and add their items.
 Then, when they want to search for a specific item, they can use the search function to find the location of the item.